USPS Gave Themselves 10 Years to Do an 18-Month Job

 ---

 > **TL;DR:** The US Postal Service launched a 10-year turnaround plan in 2021 and has since lost over $25 billion.
 No private company would survive that timeline with those numbers.
-When you compare how Elon Musk restructured Twitter in weeks — cutting 80% of the workforce while keeping the service running — the contrast isn't political.
-It's operational.
+When you compare how Elon Musk restructured Twitter in weeks — cutting 80% of the workforce while keeping the service running — the contrast is stark, and telling.
 The Postal Service doesn't have a strategy problem.
-It has an accountability problem.
-And shippers are already voting with their volume.
+It has an accountability problem, and shippers are already voting with their volume.

 In March 2021, the United States Postal Service announced <a href="https://about.usps.com/what/strategic-plans/delivering-for-america/" target="_blank" rel="noopener noreferrer">"Delivering for America"</a> — a 10-year strategic plan to achieve financial sustainability.

-I've been running a 3PL for long enough to know what a turnaround looks like.
+I've been in the professional world long enough to know what a turnaround looks like.
 You identify the problem, you build a plan, you execute.
 If you're bleeding money, you move fast.
 You don't give yourself a decade.
 You give yourself a quarter — maybe two — and then you either fix it or you don't survive.

 USPS gave themselves until 2031.
-And the numbers since then tell you exactly how that's going.
+The numbers since then tell you exactly how that's going.

 ## The Scorecard So Far